-With HP Photosmart Express, you can select still images in your camera to print automatically (see Selecting images for printing on page 29) or to purchase prints online (see Buying prints online on page 30) the next time you connect the camera to your computer or printer.
+With HP Photosmart Express, you can tag images as Favorites (see Tagging images as Favorites on page 29), select still images in your camera to print automatically (see Selecting images for printing on page 29), or buy prints online (see Buying prints online on page 30).
 You can also customize the Photosmart Express Menu to include e-mail addresses, group distribution lists, online albums, or other online services that you specify.
 To customize the Photosmart Express Menu:

-- Set up your custom destinations on your camera (see Setting up online destinations in the camera on page 28). - Select images in your camera to send to online destinations (see Sending images to online destinations on page 29).
+- 1. Set up your custom destinations on your camera (see Setting up online destinations in the camera on page 28). - 2.
+Select images in your camera to send to online destinations (see Sending images to online destinations on page 29).